W. Scott Stornetta: Contributions

 Stornetta and Stuart Haber are the most cited authors in Satoshi Nakamoto’s original Bitcoin white paper; of the eight citations, three reference their work.

-Their 1991 paper "How to Time-Stamp a Digital Document” is where they first describe a digital hierarchy system called "Blockchain".
+Their 1991 paper "How to Time-Stamp a Digital Document" is where they first describe a digital hierarchy system called "Blockchain".
 In this study, Stornetta and Haber sought to create mechanisms to create digital time stamps, offering a solution for maintaining the integrity of digital records and ensuring that they could not be modified or manipulated.

 In 1992, Stornetta, Haber, and Dave Bayer incorporated Merkle trees into their design, improving its efficiency by allowing many document certificates to be collected into one block.

 Stornetta is a co-author of "Central Bank Digital Currencies and a Euro for the Future", a report published in June 2021 by the EU Blockchain Observatory and Forum.
 The report addresses the latest trends and developments of digital currencies and discusses the future of blockchain in Europe and the rest of the world.

-Personal life

-Stornetta is a member of The Church of Jesus Christ of Latter-day Saints.

-He describes himself as a libertarian.